jiyexxnx/Browser-interaction/README.md

 ## 🚀 Project Goal

-This project aims to enable a Large Language Model (LLM) to interact with a web browser autonomously.
-The core functionality focuses on browser-based automation powered by LLM agents.
+This project aims to enable a Large Language Model (LLM) to use and interact with our own browser.

 ## 🎯 Primary Use Case

-The main objective is to allow the LLM agent to create Google Forms automatically.
-This includes:
+Creation of Google Forms by agent :

 - Filling in form questions
 - Selecting appropriate question types
 - Adding answer options

 ## 💡 Example Applications

-This browser interaction capability can be applied to:

 - ✍️ English Assessments
 - 📊 Survey Creation